 I am not sure this is even disputed, if it is, it is done so only by the worst of liars.
 Businesses lie, employees lie, new applicants lie, criminals lie, doctors lie.
 I would acknowledge lawyers lie but due to the fact that my client base is primarily lawyers, my attorney has advised me to remain silent on attorneys.

 In all seriousness, lying is a paradoxical conundrum we all face on a daily basis.
 We lie to protect the ones we love, even if our lies hurt them more.
-We lie to family and friends about where we have been all night, because we are worried they might not approve.
+We lie to family and friends about where we have been all night because we are worried they might not approve.
 In my criminal cases, everyone had said they were innocent.
 There were very few cases in which that was actually true.
 Beyond that, many of my cases were not fly-by-night street rats, most had held respectable jobs and careers.

 As both an investigator and an IT consultant, I have been burned by deceptive folks, as many people have.
 In my investigations field, I had a situation in which an investigations manager was committing federal wire fraud.
 She would open and close businesses to funnel money through and extorted anyone who questioned what she did.
 In my field of IT, I had two separate occasions in which people have posed as potential clients for consulting services, only to try and sell me into a multi-level marketing business.

 Unfortunately, this is the way the world works, but it does not have to be.
-Major change comes from small actions done day in and day out, over and over.
+The major change comes from small actions done day in and day out, over and over.
 It is not about flipping your life totally or changing your company message.
 It comes down to being honest with yourself first.
 Recognize that we are all participants in deception and then we can slowly work back to being honest and bring true integrity back to business.

 But in business, it is important to recognize this fact.
 The more aware of it, the more you are able to counter it.
 When someone gives you a ridiculous offer, call their bluff.
 They may not like you for it, but they will sure as hell respect you for it.
-There is strength in truth, only the weak require deception to operate.
+There is strength in truth, only the weak requires deception to operate.